airs-upei/music_data_processing/README.md

    * The weighted note is calculated based on the formula `(notes[indexMin - 1] * (notesDurations[indexMin - 1]/sumWeights)) + (notes[indexMin] * (notesDurations[indexMin]/sumWeights))`, where `sumWeights` is the sum of the durations of the two notes.
    * This new weighted note replaces `notes[indexMin]`.
 The previous note in the vector (`notes[indexMin-1]`) is also removed.

-6. After updating the notes series, we also adjust the `notesDurations` vector accordingly to reflect the number of notes.
+6. After updating the notes vector, we also adjust the `notesDurations` vector accordingly to reflect the number of notes.

 7. The function keeps calling itself recursively and processing the data until finally the length of notes becomes `numExpected`.
 Then, it will round off all elements of the `notes` and return them.